krancour/brignext/PROPOSAL.md

 cleartext value is available to workers and jobs in the course of event-handling.
 This being the case, secure storage of encrypted project-level secrets is a necessity.
-Implementing this would prove onerous once factors such as periodic key rotation have been accounted for and the author does not wish to undertake this.
+Implementing this would prove onerous once factors such as periodic key rotation have been accounted for and the author does not propose such an undertaking.
 On the surface, delegating secret storage to a managed service such as Azure Key Vault or similar may appear easy and attractive, but would increase the operational footprint of Brigade's infrastructure dependencies and impede ease of use for evaluation or development purposes, making this another undesirable option.

 Recognizing, however, that once created, project-level secrets are utilized exclusively by workers and jobs, both of which execute on the underlying